Emily B. Harrison, Ph.D.

 Dampening inflammation might be the key

 The final experiment in the Science Translational Medicine paper sought to stop inflammation, to prevent tumors from growing after a surgery.
 Fortunately, there are already good drugs that inhibit inflammation.
-Perhaps right now you have a bottle of Tylenol or Ibuprofen in your medicine cabinet.
-These drugs belong to a class called non-steroidal anti-inflammatory drugs, or NSAIDs.
+Perhaps right now you have a bottle of Ibuprofen in your medicine cabinet.
+Drugs like Ibuprofen belong to a class called non-steroidal anti-inflammatory drugs, or NSAIDs.
 In this study, NSAIDs were able to reduce inflammation and prevent it from fueling tumor growth.
 In fact, patients who are given NSAIDs after surgery are less likely to develop metastatic tumors than those given other pain medications.

 As we learn about the relationship between our immune system and cancer, we realize how complicated it truly is.
 But as our understanding grows, we can design better therapies capable of orchestrating an immune response that will eliminate rather than promote cancer.
 In the end, to fight a many-headed beast we will likely need multiple weapons.